devpi/devpi/doc/userman/devpi_packages.rst

    $ devpi use /sophie/dev
-   current devpi index: http://localhost:3141/sophie/dev (logged in as sophie) supported features: server-keyvalue-parsing /tmp/home/.pip/pip.conf: no config file exists ~/.pydistutils.cfg     : no config file exists ~/.buildout/default.cfg: no config file exists
+   current devpi index: http://localhost:3141/sophie/dev (logged in as sophie) supported features: server-keyvalue-parsing venv for install/set commands: /tmp/docenv only setting venv pip cfg, no global configuration changed /tmp/docenv/pip.conf: no config file exists
    always-set-cfg: no

 Finally let's take a look at the index to see if the ``pysober`` is present::